-19.0 kg CO2-eq/kg

-In the report, the carbon footprint of Brazilian beef was estimated to be $80 \text{ kg CO}2$ -eq /kg beef when land use change is included (and 48kg when land use change is not considered) due to the lower productivity of beef production.
+Irish beef has a carbon footprint of 19 kg CO2-eq/kg beef, well below the EU average of 22.1 kg CO2-eq/kg beef, and it is the 5th lowest in the EU.
+In the report, the carbon footprint of Brazilian beef was estimated to be 80 kg CO_2 -eq /kg beef when land use change is included (and 48kg when land use change is not considered) due to the lower productivity of beef production.

-Teagasc Director of Research, Dr. Frank O'Mara who was a member of the project Advisory Board, said; "This study is particularly important as it is the first time such a range of products have been compared across all EU countries in a single comprehensive study.
+Teagasc Director of Research,

+Dr. Frank O'Mara who was a member

+of the project Advisory Board, said;

+"This study is particularly important

+as it is the first time such a range

+of products have been compared

+across all EU countries in a single

+comprehensive study.